Comfortable Tooth Extractions in Fort Worth, TX

 - crumbling teeth

 The tooth extraction procedure itself is relatively painless.
-The first stage of a proper extraction is to have an examination of the problem area, as well as a review of your medical history so that Dr. Damon and Dr. Blankenship may be better prepared for any unforeseen complications due to other medications or health conditions you might have.
+The first step of the procedure is to have an examination of the problem area.
+Dr. Damon or Dr. Dupree will also do a review of your medical history.
+This is to be better prepared for any unforeseen complications due to other medications or health conditions you might have.

-We will discuss 3 options for the extraction: Awake under Local, Local with Nitrous, or IV Sedation.
-We want you comfortable for the procedure.
-If Dr. Damon or Dr. Blankenship will be removing third molars then IV Sedation will be used.
+We will discuss three options for the extraction: Awake under Local, Local with N2O, or IV Sedation.
+We want you comfortable before, during, and after the procedure.
+If Dr. Damon or Dr. Dupree will be removing third molars, then IV Sedation will be used.

-Unless you want a gap or a missing tooth Dr. Damon and Dr. Blankenship will talk to you about filling the missing tooth with 3 options: a removable partial, a fixed dental bridge, or an implant.
-Each of these recommendations will be discussed at your consultation.
+Unless you want a gap or a missing tooth, Dr. Damon and Dr. Dupree will talk to you about filling the missing tooth with three options:

-At Texas Denture Clinic and Implant Center, we understand that oral surgery can seem overwhelming, which is why we pride ourselves on our efficient work and affordable prices.
-All patients are given several options as well as all pricing up front.
+At Texas Implant and Dental Center, we understand that oral surgery can seem overwhelming, which is why we pride ourselves on our efficient work and affordable prices.
+All patients are given several options as well as all pricing upfront.